 \subsection{Computing a rank-1 permutation}

-Conceptually, computing a rank-$1$ permutation of a given $\ba$, or certifying that one does not exist, is trivial: try out each of the $R!$ permutations, checking whether $\pi(\ba)$ is a rank-$1$ tensor (e.g., using \cref{lem:char_rank1_flattening} below).
+Conceptually, computing a rank-$1$ permutation of a given $\ba$, or certifying that one does not exist, is trivial: try out each of the $R!$ permutations and check whether $\pi(\ba)$ is a rank-$1$ tensor.
 This is feasible when $R \le 10$, but due to the superexponential growth quickly becomes infeasible for the next few values.
 In the context of \ref{eqn_hhd}s, this means that the six rank parameters $\br=(2,2),(2,3),(2,4),(2,5),(3,3),(2,2,2)$ are the only feasible ones with this approach.
 By exploiting the symmetries from \cref{prop_allrk1perms}, a clever enumeration approach might reduce the worst-case complexity to about $\frac{R!}{r_1! \cdots r_m!}$.
 Unfortunately, this still grows superexponentially with $R=r_1\cdots r_m$.
 A different approach is required.

-As we are unaware of other algorithms for computing a rank-$1$ permutation, we present a new polynomial-time algorithm in the next subsection.
+As we are unaware of other algorithms for computing rank-$1$ permutations, we present a new polynomial-time algorithm in the next subsection.
 We have to make one concession, however: the proposed algorithm applies only to \textit{generic} inputs.
 That is, it will output a correct solution on a Zariski open dense subset of inputs, but can fail on the other inputs.

 Before proceeding, note that we can make some simplifying assumptions.
 If $\rho$ is a rank-$1$ permutation of an admissible $\ba \in \Bbbk^R$, then $\sigma \circ \rho$ is still a rank-$1$ permutation for every rank-$1$ preserver $\sigma \in \mathfrak{S}([\br])$, by \cref{prop_allrk1perms}.
 Moreover, if $\sigma \in \mathfrak{S}_{R}$ is any permutation, then $\rho \circ \sigma$ is a rank-$1$ permutation of $\sigma^{-1}(\ba)$.
-Hence, we will assume without loss of generality in the remainder of this section that $\ba \in \Bbbk^R$ is sorted by decreasing magnitude, i.e., $a_1\geq a_2 \geq \dots \geq a_R$, and that the element $a_1$ is mapped by the rank-$1$ permutation $\rho$ to position ${\bf1} := (1,\ldots,1)$, i.e., $\rho(1) = \bf 1$.
-Since the case $\ba = 0$ is trivial, we may assume that at least one entry of $\ba$ is nonzero and we can assume that such nonzero entry appears in $\rho(\ba)$ in position ${\bf1}=(1,\ldots,1)$.
+Hence, we will assume without loss of generality in the remainder of this section that $\ba \in \Bbbk^R$ is sorted by decreasing magnitude, i.e., $|a_1|\geq |a_2| \geq \dots \geq |a_R|$, and that the element $a_1$ is mapped by the rank-$1$ permutation $\rho$ to position ${\bf1} := (1,\ldots,1)$, i.e., $\rho(1) = \bf 1$.
+Since the case $\ba = 0$ is trivial, we may assume that at least one entry of $\ba$ is nonzero and we can assume that such nonzero entry appears in $\rho(\ba)$ in position ${\bf1}$.

 We identify the maximal rank-$1$ permutation of a generic admissible vector by exploiting the following two characterizations of rank-$1$ tensors.

 \begin{lemma}[{\cite[Proposition 8.3.7]{BC2019}}] Let $\tensor{A} \neq 0 \in \Bbbk^{r_1\times\cdots\times r_m}$.
 The following are equivalent: \begin{itemize}[nolistsep] \item $\tensor{A}$ has rank $1$; \item $\tensor{A}_{(I_1,\dots,I_s)}$ has rank $1$ for every partition $I_1 \sqcup \cdots \sqcup I_s = [m]$; \item $\tensor{A}_{(h)}$ has rank $1$ for every $h \in [m]$. \end{itemize} \end{lemma}